The ASAS-SN Catalog of Variable Stars II: Uniform Classification of 412,000 Known Variables: Constructing a robust variability classifier

 Eclipsing binaries allow observers to probe fundamental physical characteristics, including the masses and radii of stars and they span a diverse range of stellar systems (see \citealt{2010A&ARv..18...67T}, and references therein).
 Most main-sequence stars have a companion, hence eclipsing binaries are abundant compared to most kinds of variable stars.
 Recently, the OGLE survey cataloged a combined ${\sim}500,000$ eclipsing binaries in the Magellanic Clouds and the Galactic bulge \citep{2016AcA....66..421P,2016AcA....66..405S}.
 Eclipsing binaries are also used to estimate extragalactic distances \citep{2013Natur.495...76P,2003AJ....126..175B} .

-We aim to categorize the light curves of eclipsing binaries into the VSX photometric classes: EW, EB and EA.
+We aim to categorize the light curves of the variables that are classified as eclipsing binaries (ECL) by the RF classifier into the VSX photometric (sub-)classes: EW, EB and EA.
 EW (W UMa) binaries have light curves with minima of similar depths and EB ($\beta$-Lyrae) binaries have minima of significantly different depths.
 Both EW (contact) and EB (contact/semi-detached) binaries transition smoothly from the eclipse to the out-of-eclipse state.
 EA (Algol) binaries are detached systems where the exact onset and end of the eclipses are easily defined.
 EA systems may or may not have a secondary minimum.

-Eclipsing binaries have also been divided into the contact, semi-detached and detached binary configurations with the use of a Fourier model \citep{2002AcA....52..397P,2006MNRAS.368.1311P}.
+Eclipsing binaries have also been divided into the contact (EC), semi-detached (ESD) and detached binary (ED) configurations with the use of a Fourier model \citep{2002AcA....52..397P,2006MNRAS.368.1311P}.
 In Paper I, we noted the difficulty of separating the photometric classes through visual review alone.
 In order to improve classification and reduce human intervention, we implement an additional RF classifier dedicated to the classification of eclipsing binaries into the three photometric classes.

 We updated our automated period doubling routine described in Paper I for this work.
 Each light curve is divided into 25 bins, phase folded by the best period with the primary minimum at phase 0, and normalized by the global minimum and maximum.
 We search for a secondary minimum in the phase interval $[0.2,0.8]$, updated from the interval of $[0.3,0.7]$ used in Paper I to improve our sensitivity to eccentric binaries.
 We identify the local minimum and check to see if the derivative $d(\rm mag)/d(\rm phase)$ within $\pm0.15$ in phase changes sign and is at least $0.25\sigma$ from the mean value of the light curve.
 If such a minimum is not found, we automatically double the period for that source.
 We visually reviewed a sample of eclipsing binaries that had their period doubled through this approach and find that it works very well except when the light curves are exceptionally noisy.